bsoist/labs/css/README.md

 ## Adding Color

-Let's start by making the background Mrs. Soistmann's favorite color - blue - and the color of everything white.
+Let's start by making the background a different color - blue - and the color of everything white.

 Add this bit of code to your `style.css` file.